rhobs/observability-operator/docs/api.md

-The secret in the service monitor namespace that contains the password for authentication.
+`password` specifies a key of a Secret containing the password for authentication.

 <table>
     <thead>